ligato/docs/docs/tutorials/05_kv-scheduler.md

 option (gogoproto.messagename_all) = true;
 ```

-In order to register our Hello World plugin with the scheduler and to work with our new model, we need two new
-components - a **descriptor** and, an **adapter** for every proto-defined type (proto message).
+In order to register our Hello World plugin with the KV Scheduler, and to work with our new model, we need a `Descriptor` and `Adapter` for every proto-defined type (proto.Message).

 #### 1. Adapters

 Let's start with adapters.
-An adapter defines conversion methods between our proto-defined type and
+An adapter defines conversion methods between our proto-defined type, and
 a bare `proto.Message` that the KV Scheduler works with.
-Since this is a boilerplate code, there is a tooling to auto-generate
+Since this is boilerplate code, there is tooling to auto-generate
-adaptors.
-The code generator is called `descriptor-adapter` and it can be found [inside the KVScheduler plugin][2].
-You can install it manually as follows:
+adapters.
+The code generator is called `descriptor-adapter` and it can be found [inside the KV Scheduler plugin folder][2].

+You can install it manually like so:

 ```bash
 go install github.com/ligato/vpp-agent/plugins/kvscheduler/descriptor-adapter
 ```

-Alternatively, you can put the following target into your project Makefile (assuming you have a dependency on the vpp-agent in your vendor directory):
+Alternatively, and assuming you have a dependency on the VPP agent in your vendor directory, you can put the following target into your project Makefile, :

 ```
 get-generators: